-The tapestry is in a fair state of conservation.
-However, after being hung in the Patriarchio in St. John Lateran for decades, the fibers are very weak and missing in various areas.
+The tapestry was in a fair state of conservation.
+However, after being hung in the Patriarchio in St. John Lateran for decades, the fibers were very weak and missing in various areas.
 In addition, almost all the gaps typical of tapestry weaving became fragmented, creating further serious damage to the tapestry.

 Graphic and photographic documentation

 Removal of the loose deposits with a micro-vacuum